 4. Blind Carbon Copy

-When emailing a list of individuals, consider others’ privacy and take care to utilize the “blind carbon copy” function in your email header when appropriate.
-Some people are more guarded with their email addresses and share only with those necessary.
+When emailing a list of individuals, consider others’ privacy and take care to utilize the “bcc” function in your email header.
+Most people are guarded with their email addresses and share only with those necessary.
 This is a huge pet peeve of mine as well, so please consider this one of the most important rules of email etiquette.

-When responding to an email which has been sent to several individuals, refrain from choosing “Reply-All” option, unless this has been specifically requested by the sender with good reason.
+When responding to an email that has been sent to several individuals, don’t choose “Reply-All” unless this has been specifically requested by the sender.
 If it is necessary to include all recipients in your response, keep your response brief and on-topic, and only reply once to the thread if at all possible.
-As we all work to keep our inboxes clear, a series of “Reply-All” emails which include clever quips, and replies to quips, and replies to the replies to the quips will quickly cause annoyance.
+As we work to achieve inbox zero, “Reply-All” emails that include clever quips, and replies to quips, and replies to the replies to the quips will quickly cause annoyance.

-Please add any other rules or suggestions in the comments below.
+Got any other email etiquette rules or suggestions?
+Pet peeves?
+Share them in the comments below!